bashirsadat/Bashir_DataScience_Portfolio/README.md

-# Bashir_Portfolio
-Bashir Data Science Portfolio
+## Bashir's Data Science Portfolio

 # Project 1: Kmeans_and_Spectral_Clustering
 In this project we trying to implement k-means and spectral clustering algorithms to find clusters of genes which exhibit similar expression profiles.
 Then we will compare the two methods and discuss their pros and cons.